rafaelcmm/5am-dev/content/blog/smart-theme-with-flutter/index.md

 Today I'll gonna show you how to use Flutter themes to personalize your app and provide to your users a great new experience.

-Let's start listing the acknowledgements you must know to follow through this post.
+Let's start listing the acquirements you must know to follow through this post.
 I will list here, together with their docs.
 That way you will have the source to study it later.

 1. Dartlang [here](https://dart.dev/)